Virginia writes about Florida living, decorating, and retirement. She shares her experiences to help others.

 This photo essay doesn't include the removal of the screen room or the construction of the new one.
 It covers the removal and replacement of the patio surface.

-Removing the Pavers
+1. Remove the Old Pavers

 The time between removing the pavers and getting the concrete poured was several weeks.
 Rain every day delayed the project.
 Then we had several days of fine weather but the concrete companies were behind schedule.